-You wish your target audience knew who you were.
+You wish your target clients, customers, or patients knew who you were.

 You may well be on your way to creating a great presence, but in this post I am going to help you out and discuss the 6 steps to create a total online presence for your personal or business brand.

 I’m not going to dive into great detail about how to do everything, but I will provide you an outline of tools and sources you can use for online marketing starting today to grow your online presence.

 So let’s get started shall we.

 So I know this is rather broad, but you need to listen if people are talking about you and your brand.

 Also, listen to what others are doing in your industry.